wjw136/wjw136/README.md

 - 👋 Hi, I’m William
-- 👀 I’m interested in NLP, cpp， java and so on.
+- 👀 I’m interested in NLP, cpp, java and so on.
 - 📫 How to reach me
 qq:2831419633
 wechat:wjwroyal1228